Harshal7797/Java-Applications/README.md

   - Diagrams
   ## Enhancements and Issues
   #### Enhancements
-  1. Instead of searing all the files we can specify which file need to be search for example (.txt,. csv etc.), this would eliminate searching for irrelevant files and reduce time complexity.
+  1. Instead of searching all the files we can specify which file need to be search for example (.txt,. csv etc.), this would eliminate searching for irrelevant files and reduce time complexity.
   2. Implement features like `fgrep` which will search for a fixed string rather than regex pattern.
   3. Output the total matches found just like Google search.
   #### Issue